-The Board shall, upon the Superintendent's recommendation, create new positions as required and approve job titles and job descriptions.
-The job description shall outline the background experiences and personal qualities, if any, to be required of candidates or preferred among applicants for a particular position.
+The Board shall, upon the Superintendent's recommendation, create new positions as they are required, and approve job titles and job descriptions., and specify the number of positions required to staff adequately each employment category.
+Job descriptions shall be prepared in accordance with Policy No. 1400.
+The job description Board shall, on a careful review of the position, establish outline the background experiences and personal qualities, if any, to be required of candidates or preferred among applicants for a particular position.
+Any such local qualifications shall be flexibly applied.